JSMarsh813/Reference/javascript/arrays.md

 - make an array of a specific size
 - integer to array of integers

+2. map(Number)

+- integer to array of integers

 2. Sum to one value/ Reduce
 3. Filter/remove values
 4. Sort